Italian destroyer Audace (1916): 1918

 Audace at Trieste in November 1918.

 By late October 1918, Austria-Hungary had effectively disintegrated, and the Armistice of Villa Giusti, signed on 3 November 1918, went into effect on 4 November 1918 and brought hostilities between Austria-Hungary and the Allies to an end.
 Audace played a leading role in Regia Marina operations related to the armistice.
 On 3 November, she got underway from Venice with Giuseppe La Masa, Giuseppe Missori, and the destroyer and rendezvoused with the torpedo boats Climene and Procione, which had departed Cortellazzo.
 The Italian ships then proceeded to Trieste, which they reached at 16:10.
 In an historic moment for Italy, Audace was the first Italian ship to dock at Trieste.
 The ships disembarked 200 members of the Carabinieri and General Carlo Petitti di Roreto, who proclaimed Italy's annexation of the city to a cheering crowd in a celebration of the unification of Trieste with Italy.
-Where it docked is known as Molo Auduce.